nanoframework/nanoframework.github.io/content/contributing/markdown-creation.md

 ### Run markdownlint before pushing

 To make sure before you push, run the markdownlint tool on your md-file and solve all messages.
 This tool will be run in the pipeline to validate your Markdown files.
 Check more details [below](#markdownlint).

+If you're using VS Code you can install an extension with a markdown linter such as [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).
+With it, you'll immediately get visual feedback on any formatting issues.

 > **Important**: There won't be any merge possible if the Markdown file is **not** properly formed.
 So it is very important to run the linter before you do a PR and fix all the issues.